(Passed, June 2002; last

 9. Tabulation.
-There shall be a two-month deadline for members to vote on any given record in each round.
+There shall be a one-month deadline for members to vote on any given record in each round.
 If after the deadline at least seven members have voted yes or no, the record will be dealt with as in section IV.C.10 below.
-Abstentions, whether voluntary or involuntary, do not count toward the seven vote requirement.
+If an extension is needed it can easily be requested as in section III.D.2.a.

 10. Decisive and Non‑decisive Votes.

 b.
 For Second Round votes to be decisive and to stop the record from going to a third round, the record would require at least 6 votes to accept or 6 votes to reject.
 Voting on a second-round record ends as soon as 6 votes to accept or 6 votes to reject have been cast.
-If, at the end of the two-month deadline the required 6 votes to either accept or reject have not been met, the record will go to a third round.
+If, after the deadline the required 6 votes to either accept or reject have not been met, the record will go to a third round.